bednarikjan/temporally_coherent_surface_reconstruction/README.md

 You can view the reconstructed surfaces as a patch-wise textured mesh as a video within a GIF file.
 For this purpose, use the IPython Notebook file `tcsr/visualize/render_uv.ipynb` and open it in `jupyterlab` which allows for viewing the GIF right after running the code.

+The rendering parameters (such as the camera location, texturing mode, gif speed etc.) are set usin the configuration file `tcsr/visualize/conf_patches.yaml`.
+There are sample configurations for the sequence `cat_walk`, which can be used to write configurations for other sequences/datasets.

 Before running the cells, set the variables in the second cell (paths, models, data).

 ## Citation